jeffreykegler/old_kollos/notes/misc/strand.md

-But a C compiler will only call the parse successful if there is a completed start rule in the Earley set produced after reading the last character of input.
+But a C compiler will only call the parse successful if there is a completed start rule in the Earley set produced after reading the last token of input.

 In our example,
 the completed start